vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/README.md

 Kubernetes pods and services are resources.
 In a pod, docker image can run.

-kubectl commands (Created, get, update (apply) and delete) are for managing the resources.
+kubectl commands (create, get, update (apply) and delete) are for managing the resources.

 This is similar to docker CRUD commands related to managing images and containers.